davidfg7/davidfg7/README.md

 # Hi there!
 I'm David García 👋

 - 🔭 I’m currently working on International Business 🌎
-- 🌱 I’m currently learning Web Development, Wordpress and WooCommerce
+- 🌱 I’m currently learning Web Development, Wordpress, WooCommerce and Javascript
 - 👯 I’m looking to collaborate on Websites Development
 - 💬 Ask me about ⚽
 - 📫 How to reach me: https://github.com/davidfg7